Mid Taper Fade Curly Hair

 Short Curly Hair With Skin Fade

-For men who prefer sharp simplicity, a shorter curly top with skin fade is unbeatable.
-The close sides create bold contrast, while the curls on top stay defined with minimal effort.
-This modern style is low-maintenance yet striking.
-For a softer blend that still sharpens the outline, compare with mid taper fade haircuts to pick the fade height that fits your face.
+For sharp simplicity, a shorter curly top with a skin fade is hard to beat.
+The close sides create bold contrast while the curls on top stay defined with little effort — modern, low-maintenance, but striking.
+For a softer blend that still sharpens the outline, compare with our mid taper fade haircuts to pick the fade height that fits your face.

 Undercut With Mid Taper Fade Curly Hair